HerXayah/Tweigor/README.md

-﻿# Twigor-CS
+﻿# Tweigor

-Twigor-CS is a tool to automatically apply Regedits from json files.
+Tweigor, short TweakingIntegrator, is a tool to automatically apply Regedits from json files.

 <img src="./media/lm8ubGX.png">